nodejs/node/doc/api/cli.md

 -->

 Loads environment variables from a file relative to the current directory.

-`NODE_OPTIONS` environment variable is not supported at the moment.
+Environment file supports `NODE_OPTIONS` as a key.
+If there is an environment variable named `NODE_OPTIONS`, environment variable is preferred over the file configuration.

 The format of the file should be one line per key-value pair of environment variable name and value separated by `=`: